Gondola Shelving Glossary

 What is the difference between a TL shelf and a DL shelf?

-TL (Top Load) shelves are flat and horizontal product sits flat on the shelf surface.
-DL (Down Load) shelves tilt forward at either 5° or 15°, angling product toward the customer for label-forward and gravity-feed display.
+TL (Tilt-In) shelves are flat and horizontal, product sits flat on the shelf surface.
+DL (Drop-In) shelves tilt forward at either 17° or 30°, angling product toward the customer for label-forward and gravity-feed display.
 Both shelf types use the same hook and slot system on Lozier uprights and are interchangeable on the same upright without modification.

 What is a gondola upright?